How to Convert a Santander PDF Bank Statement to CSV or Excel

 Copy-pasting from a Santander PDF into Excel produces broken formatting.
 Dates land in description columns, amounts lose their signs, and multi-line transaction details merge into unreadable text.
 For a quarterly statement with hundreds of transactions, manual data entry isn't realistic.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Santander, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Santander Statement (4 Steps)